BottleRocketStudios/iOS-Hyperspace/Documentation/Guides/Handling Empty Responses.md

 }
 ```

-Using this brand new is then as easy as you would use any of the pre-existing `EmptyDecodingStrategy`:
+Using this brand new strategy is then as easy as you would use any of the pre-existing `EmptyDecodingStrategy`:

 ```swift
 extension Request where Response == EmptyResponse, Error == MyError {